foxgem/dspy-examples/README.md

 poetry shell
 ```

-create the `.env` including your apis
+create the `.env` including your api keys

 ## Examples